CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 #### OPS.1.2.3.A2 Regulation of Information Exchange [Head of Organization]

 If information is exchanged, it MUST be clarified in advance how vulnerable the relevant information is, with whom the information may be exchanged and how it should be specifically protected.
 The employees MUST be sufficiently sensitized.
-Recipients MUST be advised that the data transmitted may only be used for the purpose for which they were disclosed.
+Recipients MUST be advised that the data transmitted may be used only for the purpose for which they were disclosed.

-#### OPS.1.2.3.A3 Instructing staff to exchange information [Specialists]
+#### OPS.1.2.3.A3 Instructing the staff to exchange information [Specialists]

 Staff MUST be informed about the framework conditions for the exchange of information.
 It MUST know what information they are allowed to give when, where and how.